vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 4. Translate the RFC call's response from XML to JSON.
 5. Return the JSON string to the caller.

-The screenshot shows the whole integration flow
+This screenshot shows the whole integration flow:

 ![image](/assets/2025-06-05/070.png)

+Now, let's explain each step in more detail.

-1. Configure the HTTPS call that is coming from a sender
+### Configure the HTTPS call that is coming from a sender

 No much to do here other than just defining the route for the external call.
 In our case we just use the name of the function module.